Wild-Drives/wild-drives-website/app/blog/panda-london.md

 At Wild Drives, we're always looking for ways to partner with companies that share our commitment to sustainability.
 That's why we're excited to announce our latest partnership with [Panda London,](https://pandalondon.com/) a company that produces sustainable bedding made out of bamboo.

 Bamboo is the perfect material for our campervan bedding because it's both eco-friendly and luxurious.
 It's incredibly soft and breathable, which means you'll stay cool and comfortable throughout the night.
 And because bamboo is a fast-growing, renewable resource, it's much more sustainable than traditional bedding materials like cotton or polyester.
+It doesn’t rely on any pesticides or herbicides and drinks a third less water than cotton.

 We're thrilled to be able to offer our customers the option to rent bamboo bedding during their Wild Drives campervan adventure.
 Here are just a few of the benefits you can expect.
 </div>